Our Future Path! A plan for a better world!

 However, we need to know when to reengage our sense of disbelief, so that we can return to using critical thinking and logic in the real world.
 Too many individuals continue to use their suspension of disbelief in their actual lives.
 That is, they live their lives as if they were living in some fantasy world instead of the real world.

-This is not to be confused with LARP, which is a live action role playing game where the participants portray characters in some fantasy world.
-With LARP, the participants know they are playing a game and can return to the real world at any time.
-Our problem lies with those individuals who have let themselves come to believe that their fantasy world is the real world.
+This is not to be confused with LARP (Live Action Role Playing), which is a live action role playing game where the participants portray characters in some fantasy world.
+With LARP, the participants know that they are playing a game and can return to the real world at any time.
+Our problem lies with those individuals who have let themselves come to believe that some fantasy world is the real world.

 We are also not talking about individuals who are suffering from some form of mental illness.
 In these instances, individuals may not be suspending disbelief but may instead be delusional or paranoid.
 For instance, they may think that they are Napolean Bonaparte or a horse or think that the government or space aliens are reading their thoughts.
 In these cases, these individuals may need some form of psychological or medical care, or they may need to be locked up to protect them and us from the harm that they could do while living out their delusion or paranoia.